02 Jul Coming back to you Home

 Soon we were in a Cab, with the increasing proximity to my home; the scent of the city started to sink in, and the familiar surroundings made me feel warm, coming back-to-my-home now made me tranquil.
 I rolled down the window, the warm air of near mid-night brushed me like a breeze!
 I was feeling fresh, in-fact fully refreshed, as if another Holiday had just begun.

-Minutes passed in moments, and we were inside our home, it was like…wow we are back in home.
+Minutes passed in moments, and we were inside our home, it was like…wow we are back home.
 This feeling shot up like mercury and soon ‘not wanting to come back’ entirely evaporated.
 What had happened?
 Why did it happen?
-From wanting to holiday more to, great, I am back at my dome!
+From wanting to holiday more to great, I am back at my dome!

 Our house had remained closed for four weeks now, in peak summer months dust finds its way to get in and settle.
-As soon as we opened the door it felt like we have opened the door of a Sauna room, the dry sandy odor was lingering as if a dust storm had just settled in.
+As soon as we opened the door it felt like we have opened the door of a Sauna room, the dry sandy odour was lingering as if a dust storm had just settled in.
 It was half-past midnight, scorching heat of the day had made extra night its prey.
 Swiftly we opened the windows, switched on fans, exhausts and even chimney; soon we started the air conditioning.
 I mist sprinkled our plants (we had left adjusting the sprinklers to supply water for four harsh weeks) and took a quick shower before dozing off!

-Early morning, I woke up with a why, it’s my home, and I love it, as much as I love to travel.
+Early morning, I woke up with a why, it’s my home, and I love it, as much as I like to travel.
 I understood – the law of diminishing returns would have spoiled extended holiday.
 With this thought, I was out of the bed, I poured a warm glass of water and came out on my balcony, birds of Pipal, Neem, Mango, Jamun, Rosewood, Moringa and other trees were chirping as if they were welcoming me back home.

-Soon It felt heavy, I knew I was nostalgic; I was sinking, I was teary-weary, it was not a new feeling, it was very familiar, I had felt it this way many a time especially whenever I would visit my parents’ home (I always called it my real home) from my post-graduation days in Agra to my early entrepreneurship days in Delhi; from a bachelor to a newly married couple to proud parent.
+Soon It felt heavy, I knew I was nostalgic; I was sinking, I was teary-weary, it was not a new feeling, it was very familiar, I had felt it this way many a time especially whenever I would visit my parents’ home (I always called it my real home).
+From my post-graduation days in Agra to my early entrepreneurship days in Delhi; from a bachelor to a newly married couple to proud parent.
 Like any other son, my visits to my parents’ place, always brought this strange joy blended nostalgia.

 “Shukar Dateya” (north Indian Punjabi dialect) is a powerful “Gratitude Statement” meaning “Thank you God – the Giver” reminded me of how my Mom would thank God, for the small sweet home we had.
 The real home was definitely to be thankful for.
 I was about to understand, about to decode, alas!
 I was not.
 I was stuck somewhere, again.
 I wanted to come back to home from the nostalgia of real home.